 For a longer list of related books, go to good nonfiction books about national security reviewed here.

-You may also enjoy browsing through 100 good nonfiction books about history, including my top 20.
+You may also enjoy browsing through 20 top nonfiction books about history.